KCaldeira/coin_bgc/CONTINUATION.md

 **Data used:** piControl simulation data

 **Status:** ✅ **FULLY IMPLEMENTED AND TESTED**

+**🔬 BREAKTHROUGH INSIGHT FOR TOMORROW:**
+The current Step 1 approach uses numerical optimization to fit parameters to time series data.
+However, a more physically sound approach would be to use the **steady-state assumption** for the pre-industrial period.

+**Proposed Steady-State Method:**
+1. **Assume pre-industrial equilibrium**: dCland/dt = 0
+2. **Solve analytically**: Set the time derivative of the carbon stock to zero
+3. **Derive parameter relationships**: Use the steady-state equation to solve for parameter ratios
+4. **Reduce optimization dimensionality**: Fewer parameters to optimize, more robust results

+**Benefits:**
+- More physically meaningful parameter estimates
+- Reduced computational cost
+- Better parameter interpretability
+- Avoids issues with parameter bounds and optimization convergence
+- Leverages the fundamental assumption that pre-industrial climate was in equilibrium

 ### Step 2: CO2 Fertilization Effect ✅ COMPLETED
 **Goal**: Use SSP585bgc simulation to tune Ktfp_co2 parameter for CO2 sensitivity.